JTL-lab/Coeus/README.md

 Coeus is set up with Poetry for dependencies management.

+1. Ensure you have a Python version between Python 3.9 - Python 3.12 (inclusive) installed.

-1. Clone the repository and ``cd`` in:
+2. Clone the repository and ``cd`` in:
 ```
 git clone https://github.com/JTL-lab/Coeus.git
 cd Coeus
 ```

-2. Install Poetry:
+3. Install Poetry if required:
 ```
 python3 -m pip install pipx
 python3 -m pipx ensurepath
 pipx install poetry
 ```

-3. To then install all project dependencies, within the Coeus repository, run:
+4. Within the ``Coeus`` repository, use Poetry to install and manage all dependencies:
 ```
 poetry install
 ```